Hiromi Hayakawa: Voice acting

-In 2012, she voiced Merida, the protagonist of Pixar's Brave, for the Spanish American dub.
+In 2012, she voiced Merida, the protagonist of Disney Pixar's Brave, for the Spanish American dub.
 She also was Sonata Dusk from Hasbro's Equestria Girls: Rainbow Rocks, Draculaura from Monster High, Bunny Blanc and Ginger Breadhouse from Ever After High.

 Personal life

 In 2004, Hiromi Hayakawa participated in La Academia, she had a relationship with her ex-generation partner Carlos Rivera.

 Hiromi Hayakawa was married to Fernando Santana from January 4, 2017 to September 27, 2017.
-Hayakawa had a daughter with Santana: Julieta Santana Hayakawa (Mexico City, Mexico, September 26, 2017 – Mexico City, Mexico, September 26, 2017).
+Hayakawa also had a daughter with Santana.

 Death

 Hayakawa was expecting a baby, due on October 21, 2017.
-On September 26, she was rushed to a hospital and was discovered to have bleeding in the liver.
+On September 26, she was rushed to a hospital and was discovered to have lots of bleeding in the liver.
 Efforts were made to save the child, named Julieta, but she died at around 11:00 pm.
 Hayakawa died before noon, the following day.
-She was 34.
+She was 34 years old.
 On September 28, Hayakawa and Julieta were cremated, and the ashes will remain in Mexico City with her husband.